 Yes, you can buy an entire edition and own the only photograph of its kind in the world.
 Provided of course it is a new piece of mine that has not yet been sold.
-The cost for a large exclusive buyout is US$9 900 and this includes both print sizes.
+The cost for an exclusive buyout is US$9 900 and this includes both print sizes.
 This means that you will own the only fine art print of its kind and it will be numbered 1 of 1.
 I also include a signed/personalised copy of my coffee table book with every edition sold exclusively to any collector.

 Payment can be done via PayPal or via a bank wire.
 I will confirm these details with you once you email me requesting your print.
 I do ask for payment up front and I can issue you an invoice if you require one.
 I also offer a 2-week refund policy from the time you take ownership of your print.
 I have not yet needed to refund any collectors, but I want you to have peace of mind.
 Your print is something that I want to bring light, life and joy into your home or office, and if it’s not doing that, then please do send it back.
 Provided the print is in perfect condition, a no questions asked refund is offered within this 2-week period.

 The cost of my prints is not fixed and can change depending on many different factors, including the world economy and exchange rate fluctuations.
 Living in Africa, I just never know what is going to happen.
 As the author and copyright owner of my work, I also reserve the right to charge more for edition numbers that are close to selling out.
 The costs reflected on this page are however my standard prices and if an edition is close to selling out, and I do need to revise the cost, I will inform you of this when you enquire about your print.
 The decision will then be yours to make, regarding whether you want to buy the last number in any edition.